Jump to content

 The first child

-Amoeneburg's first residential building was built in 1858, where Katharina Partheymüller was born on March 12, 1859 as the first child in the newly founded district.
-This marked the beginning of Amoeneburg's development as a residential and industrial location.
+The first residential building in Amöneburg was constructed in 1858.
+Katharina Partheymüller was born here on March 12, 1859, as the first child in the newly founded district.
+This marked the beginning of Amöneburg's development as a residential and industrial location.

 Industrialization and visionary entrepreneurs

-The development of Amöneburg began in the middle of the 19th century in the course of industrialization.
-An early pioneer was the Rheinische Glasfabrik, which was founded here in 1852.
-Heinrich and Eugen Albert founded a factory for the production of artificial fertilizers in 1861.
-Wilhelm Gustav Dyckerhoff followed in 1864 with his sons Gustav and Rudolf and built a cement factory, which still exists today and brought Amoeneburg international renown.
-The growth of the industry attracted more and more people to Amoeneburg.
+Amöneburg's development began in the mid-19th century in the wake of industrialization.
+An early pioneer was the Rheinische Glasfabrik (Rhenish Glass Factory), which was founded here in 1852.
+Heinrich and Eugen Albert founded a factory for the production of artificial fertilizer in 1861.
+In 1864, Wilhelm Gustav Dyckerhoff followed suit with his sons Gustav and Rudolf and built a cement factory, which still exists today and brought Amöneburg international renown.
+The growth of industry attracted more and more people to Amöneburg.

 Change after the Second World War